quicwg/base-drafts/draft-ietf-quic-recovery.md

 samples, and rttvar is the variation in the RTT samples, estimated using a mean variation.

-The calculation of smoothed_rtt uses path latency after adjusting RTT samples for acknowledgement delays.
+The calculation of smoothed_rtt uses RTT samples after adjusting them for acknowledgement delays.
 These delays are computed using the ACK Delay field of the ACK frame as described in Section 19.3 of {{QUIC-TRANSPORT}}.

-As the peer might report acknowledgement delays that are larger than the peer's max_ack_delay during the handshake (Section 13.2.1 of {{QUIC-TRANSPORT}}), the endpoint SHOULD ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
-Since these large acknowledgement delays, when they occur, are likely to be non-repeating and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the RTT estimate.
+The peer might report acknowledgement delays that are larger than the peer's max_ack_delay during the handshake (Section 13.2.1 of {{QUIC-TRANSPORT}}).
+To account for this, the endpoint SHOULD ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
+When they occur, these large acknowledgement delays are likely to be non-repeating and limited to the handshake.
+The endpoint can therefore use them without limiting them to the max_ack_delay, avoiding unnecessary inflation of the RTT estimate.

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than the peer's max_ack_delay are attributed to